Ecuadorian Spanish 101: Speak Like Locals in the Amazon, the Galapagos Islands and More

 Storytelling

-This is especially important in the cities Guayaquil and Quito.
+This is especially important in Guayaquil and Quito.
 Here are a few pointers to prepare for when your friends are all eagerly saying “cueeeeeeenta” (tell me, spill it!) and you don’t want to let them down:

-- Think of a hilarious story, something that happened to you that makes you giggle in retrospect.
+• Think of a hilarious story, something that happened to you that makes you giggle in retrospect.
 You’ll do better if you can be humble and make fun of yourself too.

-- Try to tell this story to yourself out loud and stretch it out.
+• Try to tell this story to yourself out loud and stretch it out.
 Every few lines should have some sort of punchline that impresses, shocks or entertains people.

-- Identify the key words that you’re missing to describe the event or situation.
+• Identify the keywords that you’re missing to describe the event or situation.
 Write these down and look them up for later use.

-- You get extra bonus points if you can stand up and act everything out, express the actions with your hands, make hilariously exaggerated facial expressions or do imitations of people’s voices.
+• Bonus points if you can stand up and act everything out, express the actions with your hands, make hilariously exaggerated facial expressions or do imitations of people’s voices.

 Being Cutesie

-This is a big one for Ecuadorians.
-For Ecuadorians, making every single word diminutive (adding –ito/-ita to the end of words) does not sound overly-saccharine.
-Rather, it sounds normal and, when used strategically, extra polite.
+For Ecuadorians, making every single word diminutive (adding –ito/-ita to the end of words) does not sound overly saccharine.

 “Tómate un cafecito, mijita.”
 (Drink a little coffee, sweetie)